The process of making a guitar from scratch - Part One.

 have a comprehensive drawing of the guitar you want to create, cut out a

-drawing: one for later cutting up and one as the master; study all features of
+one for later cutting up and one as the master; study all features of your

-your drawing several times; it will be worth it in the end.
-To get a drawing
+drawing several times; it will be worth it in the end.
+To get a drawing that

-that big replicated, you’ll need to go to a professional copying business
+big replicated, you’ll need to go to a professional copying business (they’ll

-(they’ll presumably use a ‘Plotter’ style printer), or you might know someone
+presumably use a ‘Plotter’ style printer), or you might know someone who has

 By tracing the contour of your body from your ‘cut